 Being a five is a profoundly intellectual experience.
-If I am a five then it is quite likely that I attach great importance to deeply understanding the world (and myself).
-I probably spend much of my time alone, thinking deep thoughts and improving my internal model of reality.
+If I am a five I probably attach great importance to deeply understanding the world.
+I might spend much of my time alone, thinking deep thoughts and improving my internal model of reality.
 This is both a powerful talent and possibly the most dangerous trap I may face in my personal journey.

 At my best, I can be a gifted perceiver of the truth, able to deeply penetrate reality by picking up amazingly subtle clues from my observations of the world.
 My inner talent for intuitive understanding combines with powerful outer perceptions, producing a kind of effortless near-omniscience.
 When I am operating from my real Essence, the universe seems to open up like a beautifully illuminated text, becoming the glorious self-fulfilling answer to the question of its own existence.

 At my worst, I become overly attached to my private ideas about the world, possibly causing me to mistrust (and eventually ignore) the constant flow of sensory impressions that led to those ideas in the first place.
 When I lose sight of the real world, I might create elaborate systems that bear little relationship to actual truth, unconsciously ignoring evidence that does not support my carefully constructed fantasies.
 When my real Essence is clouded by attachment to imaginary systems, I might sometimes block out the world in favor of my own internal models, perhaps eventually retreating into a kind of fearful, pathologically detached, semi-autistic fugue.